roberthart56/projects/Vial_lights/README.md

  ![pic](./LED-in_needle.jpg)

- * And a picture of the ornament
+ * And a picture of the ornament.

  ![pic](./Ornament.jpg)

   * Picture of the ornament and its board and battery.
+There are two LEDs - red and green.
 Used an Arduino micro (A 328 with USB) with an Adafruit 350 mA-hour LiPo battery.
 Requires a 3.7 Volt charger, shown alongside in the picture.
 I attempted to use shrink tube to protect four LED wires.
 Resistors are 100 ohm - could be tweaked for two colors to tradeoff brightness and battery time.
 I could make a microcontroller board smaller than the battery pack, possibly with charger included.
 I'd use a tiny412.
 Not sure this is worthwhile, since the leads are so delicate that the ornament will probably not last.

  ![pic](./ornament_board.jpg)